RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 ### server.auth

-This file configures who is staff on your server.
+This file configures the admins and moderators on your server.
 Please see the [UserAuth setup](#userauth-setup) section for more information.

 ### Running

-Once you're finished configuring your server, change back to the `rorserver` directory and run the following:
+Once you're finished configuring your server, start your server by running the following:

 ```
 chmod +x rorserver
-sh StartServer.sh
+sh RunRoR.sh
 ```

 `chmod +x rorserver` only needs to be run once to set permissions.